 MADCOTA was fundamental in the development of Maryborough and District Senior Citizens Club Inc., U3A Maryborough facilitated by Mrs Madonna Suter, "Our Place" meeting place, with Barbara Patterson as project lead, the continuation of "Oracle" the talking newspaper, "Shades Of Grey" monthly newsletter and the development and implementation of the "Well Aged Program", now funded under Department of Communities, Disability Services and Seniors.

-MADCOTA is a not-for-profit incorporated organisation that is managed by a member elected Committee each year.
+MADCOTA is a not-for-profit incorporated organisation that is managed by a member elected Committee each year and is a registered Charity through Australian Charities and Not-For-Profit Commission (ACNC).

 Appointed Secretary: Kylie Nitz

-To protect and promote the well-being of all older people in its geographic area.
-To this end we aim to mobilize older people, those who work with them, Government, and the community towards achieving well-being and social justice for older people.
+To actively protect and promote the well-being of all people in its geographic area.
+To this end it aims to mobilize vulnerable people, those who work with them, Government, and the community towards achieving well-being and social justice for all people.

-The shaping of a more just, equitable and humane community in which older people, interacting with other generations, are enabled to grow to their fullest capacity, to contribute to their community and have access, with dignity, to appropriate care and support.
+To shape a more just, equitable and humane community in which all people, in particular vulnerable people, are enabled to grow to their fullest capacity, to contribute to their community and have access, with dignity, to appropriate care and social support.